-- The school endeavours to adapt the environment and resources to meet specific needs e.g. provision of ICT, enlarging scripts, use of alternative methods of communication. - The school has disabled toilets and facilities - The infant, junior and studio school have a lift.
+- The school endeavours to adapt the environment and resources to meet specific needs e.g. provision of ICT, enlarging scripts, use of alternative methods of communication. - All three school have disabled toilets - The Infant & Nursery School, Junior School and Studio School have a lift. - Small pockets of the High School are inaccessible to wheel chair users.